Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

  aVehicle := MyVehicle newWithWheels: 4.
  self assert: aVehicle hasFourWheels
 ```
+Mutants are introduced one at a time.
 The mutant on the number of wheels will result in this test failing.
 This mutant has been killed.
 The mutant on the comparison sign will pass the test.
 This mutant has survived.

 #### The Mutation Score : a Test Suite Metric.

 The ideal case for a test suite is to kill all mutants, as the tests are designed to detect errors in the code.
-If mutants are not killed, this means that if a real error is introduced into the project's source code during a development phase, it may not be detected before deployment and cause bugs later on.
+If mutants survive, this means that if a real error is introduced into the project's source code during a development phase, it may not be detected before deployment and cause bugs later on.

-The number of mutants killed is summarized with a mutation score, defined as:
+The percentage of mutants killed is summarized with a mutation score, defined as:

 $$ %label=mutationScore
 Mutation\:score = \frac{Number\:of\:killed\:mutants}{Total\:number\:of\:mutants}